codingismycraft/codingismycraft/algorithms/graphs/README.md

 There is a path from any point to any other point in the graph.
 ### Acyclic graph
 A graph having no graph cycles
+### Hamiltonian Path
+A graph path between two vertices of a graph that visits each vertex exactly once.
+### Hamiltonian cycle
+A Hamiltonian path whose endpoints are adjacent.
 ### Tree
 An undirected graph in which any two vertices are connected by exactly one path
 ### Forest